Paula Hawkins (politician): U.S. Senate

-Post-Washington
+Post-Washington activities

 Hawkins returned to Winter Park in early 1987.
 She was United States representative to the Organization of American States' Inter-American Drug Abuse Control Commission (CICAD) for seven years before leaving active politics.
 She remained involved behind the scenes in central Florida and her endorsement was sought by many candidates.
 Hawkins was named a director of Philip Crosby Associates in 1988.
 She joined the board of Nu Skin Enterprises in 1997.
-She was a life-long member of the Church of Jesus Christ of Latter-day Saints.
+She was a lifelong member of the Church of Jesus Christ of Latter-day Saints.

 Health

 In a freak accident, a television studio partition toppled and struck her in early January 1982 during an interview at WESH-TV in Winter Park, Florida.
-While not life-threatening, the mishap aggravated a back injury she suffered years before in an automobile collision and caused constant pain which plagued her during her years in Washington.
-Senator Strom Thurmond, in his capacity as President pro tempore, gave her the use of a room in the Capitol building for a hospital bed where she found pain relief under weighted traction during breaks between congressional activities.
+While not life-threatening, the mishap aggravated a back injury she had suffered years before in an automobile collision and caused constant pain which plagued her during her years in Washington.
+Senator Strom Thurmond, in his capacity as president pro tempore, gave her the use of a room in the Capitol building for a hospital bed where she found pain relief under weighted traction during breaks between congressional activities.

 Hawkins' right side was paralyzed in 1998 as the result of a severe stroke.
 After this, she used a wheelchair.
 She stayed active, appearing on October 1, 2009, at the opening ceremony of the Waldorf Astoria Orlando at Walt Disney World.

+Death

-She died on December 4, 2009, of complications from a fall she suffered the previous day.
+Hawkins died at the age of 82 on December 4, 2009, of complications from a fall she suffered the previous day.
+She was buried at Palm Cemetery in Winter Park.